 3. Joint training of security forces and community involvement: To reduce risks to the physical security of cross-border energy infrastructures, CAREC countries may engage in joint training of security forces that will guard these assets.
-This will create a common set of security protocols that will foster collaboration between national security stakeholders in different countries and jurisdictions.
-CAREC member countries can also collaborate on the use of surveillance and remote sensing technologies to ensure the physical security of cross-border pipelines and electricity grids.
+This will create a common set of security protocols and communication that will ensure collaboration between national security stakeholders in different countries and jurisdictions.
+CAREC member countries can also collaborate on the use of surveillance and remote sensing technologies to ensure the physical security of cross-border pipeline and electricity grids.
 In addition, joint training with development partners in North America or Asia on cyber security issues can also enhance the security of energy infrastructures.